Feb 12, 2022

 Richard Strauss (1864–1949) | Horn Concerto No. 2

-Strauss was not in a good place in late 1942.
+Strauss was not in a good place when he wrote this concerto in late 1942.
 In addition to serious health and career concerns, he was trying to prevent the incarceration of his daughter-in-law’s relatives at the Theresienstadt concentration camp.
 “It is hard to believe,” biographer Norman del Mar wrote, “that this is the work of a depressed old man living in fear of disgrace from the authorities of a war-beleaguered country, so light and carefree a style did he capture.”
 Indeed, barely a hint of this horrendous time is to be heard.
 Beyond the occasional moment that hints of darker things, the concerto exists largely in a Mozartean utopia, the hunting calls and lyrical pastoral tones that abound are perhaps an echo of an imagined past when life was more chivalrous, less complicated.

 Tonight’s program is a series of (mostly) first performances by the BSO.
 While Strauss’ Horn Concerto No. 1 has appeared four times on BSO programs—the last in February 2006 with Principal Horn John Dutton—tonight is a BSO premiere for Horn Concerto No. 2.

 Peter Meechan (1980– ) | Song of Hope